 Furthermore, Doane fosters an inclusive community by providing disability services and multicultural support services.
 Despite being a private institution, this school provides different academic scholarship grants and stipends and athletic and performing arts scholarships.

 Salem College (North Carolina)

-Salem College is a private all-girl liberal arts college that aims to develop its students’ potentials and prepare them to create global impact.
+Salem College is a private all-girl liberal arts college that aims to develop its students’ potential and prepare them to create a global impact.
 Salem offers world-class facilities for performing arts, sports, and sciences.
-This school also offers different clubs to allow students different interests such as activism, performing arts, and leadership.
+This school also offers different clubs to allow students to different interests such as activism, performing arts, and leadership.

 Drew University (New Jersey)

 Drew University is a private United Methodist university that aims to produce high-skilled and determined graduates through its Launch program.
 Aside from offering 40 majors and 17 dual degree programs, Drew offers different Theological programs, including a degree in Ministry and Divinity.
 Drew offers academic scholarships ranging from $10,000 to $25,000 and several specialized scholarships for performing arts and transfer students.

 Having roots in the Methodist faith of inclusivity, Drew opens their doors to people of any faith, even agnostics, and atheists.
 Together with participating student organizations, its Religious Life Council offers different spiritually enriching activities such as Vigils for Peace and Group Chats in Seminary Hall.
 On the other hand, Drew addresses cultural issues and challenges of human hierarchy through their Office of Diversity, Equity, and Inclusion (DEI).